 It took Audhumbla three days to lick him free.
 On the first day, the hair began to appear, on the second day, the entire head was visible, and on the third day, Búri the father of the Aesir stood naked, proud, strong, and liberated from the chains of ice which just a moment ago had held him, prisoner.

 Since nothing grew in Niflheim, the only available nourishment was the milk from the cow that had licked him free.
-Búri drank the milk, probably with a slight disgust of the sight of the jötunn Ymir, who was greedily slurping every drop of milk that he could from the udder.
+Búri drank the milk, probably with a slight disgust at the sight of the jötunn Ymir, who was greedily slurping every drop of milk that he could from the udder.

 Búri had a son named Borr, how, or with whom he made this son is unknown.
 Búri might have used Seidr since there were no females to give birth to a child.